Jacqueline-Kelly/InvoiceMe/README.md

 This receipt app, which we are calling "InvoiceMe," is designed to offer small businesses a solutions for tracking their employees' receipts and invoices for reimbursement and tax purposes.
 The project overview and tech overview can be found below.

-This repo is a code sample from the codebase for demo purposes.
+This repo is a code sample from the product codebase and is meant for demo purposes.

 ***Project Overview***